Best Methods of Attaching a Roof to an Existing Roof

 attaching a roof to an existing roof

-To add a porch roof, make sure you know first how the roof pitch will look.
+First, to add a porch roof, know how the roof pitch will look.
 In general, people tend to pick an inclined patio roof to avoid water pooling when it rains.
-With this in mind, you will be forced to measure the clearance height as well.
+With this in mind, you will also be forced to measure the clearance height.

 After you determine the clearance height, here’s what you should do next:

-1. If you plan to place the additional roof on the existing roof, then you should consider whether to remove the eaves or not.
-If you plan to place it under the existing roof, you can skip this procedure.
+1. If you plan to place the additional roof on the existing roof, you should consider whether to remove the eaves.
+You can skip this procedure if you plan to place it under the existing roof.

-1. Pick and determine how many beams, roofing planks, and rafters you will need for your roof.
+1. Pick and determine how many beams, roofing planks, and rafters you need for your roof.

-1. If needed, you can stain your wood pieces with protective paints before installing them.
+1. You can stain your wood pieces with protective paints before installing them.

 1. If you plan to place a pillar on your patio roof, work on it first after considering the patio’s height.
 Make sure to make it perpendicular to the ground.